 Overall the FTS RAOS functioned as intended and was a useful tool to help firefighters respond to a wildfire in a timely and efficient manner.
 The FTS RAOS helped provide information that might have otherwise been unavailable.

 The FTS RAOS can keep watch over large areas day and night, giving users powerful surveillance capabilities in remote areas.
 It is an invaluable tool for fire management as it can be deployed for prescribed burns and smoke monitoring and its thermal camera capabilities make it perfect for hot-spot monitoring.
-To learn more about the FTS RAOS or to request a quote visit our website, we also offer a RAOS rental program.
+To learn more about the FTS RAOS or to request a quote visit our website.

 Photo credit: Nate Parsons